anubhavvs/netflix-clone/README.md

 # Netflix Clone Website using ReactJs

-A Front-End Clone of React Made using ReactJS.
+A Front-End Clone of Netflix Made using ReactJS.

 ## Preview
 You can see the live website here: